aWildOtto/WerewolfByOTTO/README.md

 # Werewolf
 This is a simple werewolf web game for playing werewolf offline with friends.
-One phone is required for playing.
+Note this is NOT an online game.
+The app is designed with the expectation that Players play werewolf face to face.

 ## How it works
 ### Offline version